 After making the decision, we needed to know where to go for guidance.
 Unfortunately, I received the most pushback from doctors, many of whom didn’t even know that inducing lactation was possible.
 I had to see four different doctors before I could find one willing to work with me.
-Being under the care of a doctor was very important because I had never done this before, and I knew I would be taking medications.
+Being under the doctor’s care was very important because I had never done this before, and I knew I would be taking medications.
 After exploring several options, we chose the Newman Goldfarb Protocol as our method of induced lactation.

 First, it’s important to note that the Newman Goldfarb Protocol isn’t the only way to induce lactation.
 But after doing extensive research, I found that it seemed to be the most popular and most effective technique.
 It starts by “tricking your body into thinking it’s pregnant” by taking a combination of birth control (active only pills) and increasing your prolactin levels by taking a medication called Domperidone.
 The hormones each have a role in preparing your breasts to make milk.

 The protocol suggests having at least 22 to 24 weeks in preparation time.
 It’s imperative that if you decide to go with the protocol that you start as early as possible for best results.
 I recommend visiting Dr. Jack Newman’s website and reading his resources for inducing lactation for the most up-to-date information.

 Welcoming Baby Orion and Co-Breastfeeding Logistics

 After so much preparation and anticipation, we were thrilled to welcome baby Orion to the world on September 2, 2018.
 The first month we were home and just perfected breastfeeding.
 But now that Orion is a little older, we can get out of the house and do things together as a family.